almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 active helps you be more visible on the platform, and thus more likely to be seen by recruiters and hiring managers.

-The reason that I state about comment and not just likeinyg or reacting to posts made by others, is because most people will not scroll through to see who liked the post.
+The reason that I state about comment and not just liking or reacting to posts made by others, is because most people will not scroll through to see who liked the post.
 However, they will scroll to see who has commented on an post, and in some cases will reply back to the comments that you have left on a post.
 Thus commenting on a post will give you greater visibilty on the